TO WALK THE WALK, YOU BETTER TALK THE TALK!

 The official AVA record book of events completed by people who participate in the Incentive Program.
 Event books cost $5.00 each and are available at most events or are available at the AVA website, www.ava.org

-Greater Des Moines Volkssport Association.
+Greater Des Moines Volkssport Association, the former name of Iowa's Walking Club.
 Formerly a regional club, now sponsoring events statewide.

 A walk scheduled at set time for a group to gather.
 Group walks usually start off as a group at one time, unlike Traditional Walks that have a window to start over several hours.